thepicture/strawpoll-autovoter/README.md

 `-o --option` Option id `option_id` taken from the DOM.
 Should be presented.

-`-a --attempts` Whether browser should be visible or not.
+`-a --attempts` Count of votes boost.
 Defaults to `4`.

-`-i --ignore-proxy` Whether browser should be visible or not.
+`-i --ignore-proxy` Whether the browser should use the system IP.
 Defaults to `false`.
 The proxy is taken from free proxies API by default.

+`-t --http-proxy` The user proxy.
+Defaults to `undefined`.

+`-c --proxy-creds` The user proxy credentials.
+If not specified, http proxy will not try to authenticate.
+Can be omitted.